smallriver0316/algorithm-collections/Graph/README.md

 ## Depth First Search

-It outputs start and end timestamps against each vertex of a given graph when depth first search.
+This program outputs start and end timestamps against each vertex of a given graph when depth first search.

 In depth first search, connected vertices are visited preferentially from one to the next.
 After all connected vertices are visited, shift the next unvisited vertices.